openeuropa/oe_content/README.md

 * Install Virtuoso.
 For basic instructions, see [setting up Virtuoso](https://github.com/ec-europa/rdf_entity/blob/8.x-1.x/README.md).
-During installation some RDF based taxonomies will be imported from the `resources/fixtures` folder.
 Make sure Virtuoso can read from this folder by adding it to the `DirsAllowed` setting in your `virtuoso.ini`.
 For example: